mhillerstrom/feathersjs-offline/packages/docs/docs/guides/readme.md

 # Getting started with FeathersJS Offline

 Welcome to the FeathersJS Offline guides!
-This is the place to find all the resources to get started with Feathers.
+This is the place to find all the resources to get started with Feathers Offline.

 Much of the information herein is adopted directly from the [Feathers Guides](https://docs.feathersjs.com/guides).
 Please refer to this when seeking information beyond the scope of these guides.